 Natural gas is probably the best fuel for firing pottery, although electricity is certainly the most convenient.
 Gas has the advantage of economy and also makes possible a variety of atmospheres in the kiln.
 However, gas kilns are bulky, need to be connected to chimneys, and require some skill and experience to manage.

-For these reasons many situations call for electric kilns.
+For all these reasons many situations call for electric kilns.
 Electric kilns are simple to operate and are practically foolproof.
 They are clean, compact, and odorless; they require no chimney and add no fire hazard to rooms or buildings.
-The cost of operating an electric kiln, although usually considerably more than natural-gas firing, is still low enough to be entirely practical.
+The cost of operating an electric kiln, although usually considerably more than natural gas firing, is still low enough to be entirely practical.

-Pottery which is fired in an electric kiln is apt to be lacking in variety of surface, warmth of color, and texture, compared to pottery which is fired in a kiln burning gas, oil, or wood.
+Stoneware which is fired in an electric kiln is apt to be lacking in variety of surface, warmth of color, and texture, compared to that which is fired in a kiln burning gas, oil, or wood.
 This is no doubt due to the atmosphere in the electric kiln which is static and neutral.
 It is difficult to account for the actual differences which do occur between gas and electric firing.
 Glazes tend to be more shiny and glossy in electric firing, and some glazes which are opaque in gas firing will be more transparent in electric firing.
 It is always well to make tests before changing from electricity to gas, or vice versa, to determine how much difference there will be in the appearance of the glazes.
+The electric kiln is ideal for most low-temperature work, and especially for pieces which have been treated with overglaze colors.